 No local funding is available for visitors but eligible visitors can apply for MARCUs support.

 The Dutch node in Leiden: Allegro

 Allegro, the ARC node in the Netherlands, is located at Leiden Observatory.
-The node employs 2-3 postdocs and one staff member who coordinates the node's activities.
+The node employs 2-3 postdocs and two staff members who coordinate the node's activities.